 1. Keep moving!

-Moving your body is critical to good health.
+Moving your body and getting the recommended amount of physical activity for your age is critical to good health.
 Although social distancing limits our mobility, we need to find opportunities to keep moving.
 Try to get 30 minutes of physical activity each day that increases your heart rate or challenges your breathing in whatever number of sessions.
 Three 10-minute segments are just as good as one 30-minute session.